jsymondst/Top-Trumps-01/README.md

 Install instructions:

 Clone the repo

-Run `bundle install
+Install gems with 'bundle install'

-rake db:seed to seed the deck information
+Import deck information with 'rake db:seed'

-rake run to run the app
+Run the app with 'rake run'